 InSight is the first mission dedicated to looking deeply below the Martian surface.
 His scientific tools include a seismic instrument to detect earthquakes, sensors to measure wind and air pressure, a magnetometer and a heat flow probe designed to measure the temperature of the planet.

 Although Insight’s team continues to work on Martine’s surface research, ultrasensitive seismometers, called Seismic Experiments for Interior Structures (SIX), have led scientists to ‘hear’ many trembling events ranging from hundreds to thousands.
-Seismic waves are influenced by the materials they pass through, which gives scientists a way to study the structure of the internal structure of the planet.
+Seismic waves are influenced by the materials they pass through, which gives scientists a way to study the structure of the internal structure of the planet (insight mission to Mars).

 Mars can help the team better understand how all rocky planets, including Earth, formed first.
 Mars trembles more often but also lighter than expected.
 It has found more than 450 seismic signals to date, most of which are probably earthquakes as opposed to data noise created by environmental factors, such as wind.